ncpauli/RefiningDietStudies/README.md

 The raw, primer-trimmed sequences of this study are deposited in the European Nucleotide Archive (ENA), project number PRJEB43900 (http://www.ebi.ac.uk/ena/data/view/PRJEB43900 ).

-If you want to use this code, please cite the corresponding article:
+If you want to use this code, please cite zenodo doi: